 The standard for testing cycling equipment is typically based on wind speeds of around 40 to 45 km/h.
 However, many cyclists have criticized this, as the average cyclist rarely maintains such velocities, and if they do, it’s often only briefly.
 The focus might be misplaced on the wrong speed metric.
 It’s not about the speed at which you travel across the terrain but the effective wind speed you encounter.
 This means the speed with which you hit the air in front of you will be different because of, well, wind, the meteorological kind.

 Testing wheels at 45 km/h is more realistic than it may seem.
-Don't forget, the natural wind is added to your ground speed shown on the bike computer.
+Don’t forget that the natural wind is added to the ground speed shown on the bike computer.
 30 km/h can become 40 km/h and more quickly.
-Make a Friend Faster

 It is rare for the wind to be entirely still outside.
 Sometimes, there are just light breezes of a few kilometers per hour, while other times, you may find yourself struggling against powerful gusts of over 40 km/h and more.
 On average, most riders experience winds of around 10 to 20 km/h, which must be factored into their ground speed.
 For example, if you ride at 35 km/h with a 10 km/h headwind, your effective wind speed relevant for aerodynamics will be 45 km/h.
 Conversely, if you have a 10 km/h tailwind, your effective speed will be decreased to 25 km/h.